Karen Harrison: University education and death

 Harrison became a mature student at the University of Oxford (Harris Manchester College), where she was an undergraduate studying for a degree in law.
 She once described the effects of this mid-life transition, explaining, "I find studying hard, f***ing hard.
 But it's easier than driving trains for a living.
 It's hard to get too stressed about exams when you've experienced things like brake failure approaching a red signal, especially when you can see another train crossing the junction in front of you.
 I still miss the camaraderie of my mates in ASLEF.
 I miss them terribly.
 The folk at my college are the closest I've got to that old espirit de corps and they put up with an old bag like me with great stoicism."

 After graduation, Harrison had plans to work as a barrister specialising in labour law and human rights.
 She died in May 2011 before completing her studies.
 Her funeral was held in the college chapel, with a eulogy given by her tutor Louise Gullifer.

 Legacy

 In January 2023, a mural was unveiled at Euston station celebrating Harrison.
 It had been commissioned by Avanti West Coast as part of the operator's campaign for a fifth of new recruits to be women.
 Her sister said she hoped Harrison would continue to "inspire women to consider train driving".

+In August 2025, Class 66 66710 was named Karen Harrison at the Greatest Gathering in Derby.